oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
-Using WebP, webmasters and web developers can create smaller, richer images that make the web faster.
+WebP is a modern image format that provides superiorlossless and lossy compression for images on the web.
+Using WebP,webmasters and web developers can create smaller, richer images thatmake the web faster.

-**URL**
+**More Information**

 https://developers.google.com/speed/webp/

 **Available Versions**::

+    1.1.0-GCCcore-9.3.0
     1.0.2-GCCcore-8.2.0
     1.1.0-GCCcore-10.2.0
-    1.1.0-GCCcore-9.3.0

 libxc